Creating a Culture of Service Excellence in Public Safety

 Leone joined the Frederick County Sheriff’s Office in 1995.
 He says the sheriff at the time, Jim Hagy, took a chance on him.
 “I didn’t have any experience, no education,” Leone tells the group.
 “I learned the importance of paying it forward and investing in your team.”

-When Leone became interim chief of the University of Maryland, Baltimore Police Department (UMBPD) in June 2020, the department was in turmoil: half-finished projects, employee grievances, and a culture of blame.
+When Leone became interim chief of the UMB Police Department (UMBPD) in June 2020, the department was in turmoil: half-finished projects, employee grievances, and a culture of blame.

 “Without a solid culture for your organization, you don’t have the foundation to grow and succeed,” Leone said.
 He quickly set to work creating that foundation for success by instilling a culture of accountability.
 “We have to coach, train, and mentor.
 We want people to succeed.”

-Changing the culture started from the top-down.
+Changing the culture started from the top down.
 Leaders are expected to continue their education.
-In 2021, Leone completed his Master of Science in Homeland Security and Crisis Management Law degree from the Francis King Carey School of Law.
+In 2021, Leone completed his Master of Science in Homeland Security and Crisis Management Law degree from the University of Maryland Francis King Carey School of Law.

 Service excellence — an Administration and Finance guiding principle — also meant building relationships with internal and external customers.
 In 2021, UMBPD expanded its community outreach initiatives in partnership with the University of Maryland School of Social Work and community partners.